jmoreira7/aether-alarm/README.md

 - Create and manage multiple alarms
 - Enable/disable alarms with a single tap
 - Custom alarm names for better organization
-- Precise scheduling using Android's exact alarm API
+- Precise scheduling using Android's alarm manager API
 - Clean, modern UI with edge-to-edge design
 - Splash screen for a polished app launch experience